kaizcodes/Pog_Engine/README.md

 ## ROADMAP:
 1. Auto clips extraction, cut the middle man and get the clips immediately to use

+## If you wish to support me
+You could buy me a coffee here: https://ko-fi.com/kaizuchaneru

+The money will be put back into development and maintaining this project.

 ## Tech Stack

 - Python 3.11